Alexia Lemire

 Why do you believe SBD is the gear all athletes should use?

-SBD is highly recommended for athletes because it offers optimal support, durability, and comfort.
-SBD products are built to last making them ideal for strength athletes.
-Their perfect fit ensures no distractions, allowing athletes to focus on performance.
+SBD offers optimal support, durability, and comfort.
+The products are built to last and engineered specifically for strength athletes.
+The precision fit eliminates distractions, allowing athletes to focus entirely on performance.

 Why do you believe in working with SBD Canada as a Sponsored Athlete?

-I believe in working with SBD Canada as a sponsored athlete because their gear represents the highest standard in strength sports.
-SBD is synonymous with quality, reliability, and innovation, and being associated with a brand that shares my commitment to excellence is a powerful partnership.
+I believe in working with SBD Canada because their gear represents the highest standard in strength sports.
+SBD is synonymous with quality, reliability, and innovation.
+Partnering with a brand that shares my commitment to excellence is more than sponsorship, it is alignment in values and performance.